Ceebs93/THDM_T3PS_scanner/docs/setup.md

 1. **Setting up local directives, environment variables (`setup_local.sh`).**

-	If you have any local setup directives you might want to store them in `setup_local.sh` which is automatically sourced by `setup.sh` if it exists.
+	If you have any local setup directives you may want to store them in `setup_local.sh` which is automatically sourced by `setup.sh` if it exists.

     E.g. my `setup_local.sh` contains: